powowbox/cordova-plugin-camera/README.md

 Add option displayPopupIfAuthorisationRefused (ios only).
 If the user refuses the camera authorisation,  a popup is displayed with a button to redirect to the camera settings.
 If false, nothing is displayed, so you can display your own popup.

-Note: displayPopupIfAuthorisationRefused equalse to true,  corresponds to the default behavior of the official cordova camera plugin.
+Note: displayPopupIfAuthorisationRefused of true, corresponds to the default behavior of the official cordova camera plugin.

 Add option popupAuthorisationRefuseOptions (ios only) Texts of the popup. git Json structure is {'ok': string, 'settings': string, cameraMessage: string, cameraRollMessage: string}